newaetech/chipwhisperer/README.md

 The biggest (and most breaking) change is coming.
 ChipWhisperer 5.0 uses Python 3 & Juypter Notebooks.
 Check out the [GITHub issue](https://github.com/newaetech/chipwhisperer/issues/177) to track this, which is in a new branch on the git repo.
 No major changes to the current branch will be done as all new features will be going into 5.0.

 ## Getting Started
 First time using ChipWhisperer?
-All of the documentation is available on the Wiki.
-Here are a few quick links to get you started:
+This is the v5 development branch, which hasn't been officially released yet.
+If you're sure you want to try this branch out, check out these links:
 * [Getting Started](https://wiki.newae.com/Getting_Started) if you have no idea where to start
-* [Installing ChipWhisperer](https://wiki.newae.com/Installing_ChipWhisperer) if you're trying to set up this software package
+* [CW5 Information](https://wiki.newae.com/CW5) for information about ChipWhisperer 5 and Jupyter.
-* [Tutorial B1](https://wiki.newae.com/Tutorial_B1_Building_a_SimpleSerial_Project) once everything is set up
+* [Installing ChipWhisperer](https://wiki.newae.com/v5:Installing_ChipWhisperer) if you're trying to set up this software package

 ## GIT Source
 Note all development occurs on the [develop](https://github.com/newaetech/chipwhisperer/tree/develop) branch.
 If you are looking for bleeding edge it's NOT on master - we push each release (and possibly any critical changes) to master.
 This means that "master" always gives you the latest known-working branch, but there may be new features on the "develop" branch.